larkintuckerllc/city-events-map-prototype/README.md

 http://city-events-map-prototype.s3-website-us-east-1.amazonaws.com/

-// TODO: REMOVE DISCLAIMER WHEN DONE

-Disclaimer, the final solution is a work in progress; expected to be complete during the week of Nov.
-14, 2016.

 This repo is organized into a series of lessons; one per branch (each with its own README file).
 The remaining files in the branch provide the final result of the lesson.